Have you ever noticed your cell phone signal acting differently during bad weather conditions?

 Snow and hail are more likely to indirectly interfere with your cell phone signal; they could damage cell phone towers or cause power outages.

 Fog and Clouds – These weather conditions are composed of water vapor, which reflects and refracts radio waves, causing weak signal.
 They tend to only impact certain radio frequencies (measured in MHz).
 Devices operating below 2,000 MHz will not see a drastic change in their signal, but anything above can be impacted.
-Wikipedia provides a helpful list that shows the frequencies major US carriers use.
+Visit our cellular frequency guide to see which frequencies US carriers use.

 In some instances, people experience better cell phone signal when it's foggy.
 The right quantity of water vapor can help signal transmissions, but too much of it causes signal issues.